 We then went on to consider the subject of software reliability.
 We noted that this was now very important in view of the widespread use of intelligent instruments containing software.
-This study showed us that substantial differences exist among the mechanisms contributing to the reliability of software and hardware.
-The reliability of instrument hardware is related to factors such as mechanical wear, degradation because of the effect of the operating environment, and mechanical failure.
-These are faults that develop over a period of time.
+This study showed us that there are substantial differences between in the mechanisms contributing to the reliability of software and hardware.
+The reliability of instrument hardware is related to the factors like mechanical wear, degradation because of the effect of the operating environment, mechanical failure, etc. These are faults that develop over a period of time.
 However, the mechanisms of software failure are fundamentally different.

-Software does not change with time, and if it is error free when first written, it will remain error free forever.
+Software does not change with time and, if it is error-free when first written, it will remain error-free forever.
 What happens when software is used is that errors that it has had all its life suddenly cause a problem when particular conditions occur, usually when particular combinations of input values are applied.
 Thus, the usual rules of reliability quantification applied to hardware components in measurement systems are not appropriate for associated software.
 Instead, we have seen that special procedures have to be applied to quantify software reliability in terms of the probability that it will not fail.
 Having established appropriate ways of quantifying software reliability, we went on to look at how reliability can be improved.

 Our final topic of study in the chapter was that of system safety issues.
-Having first looked at the definition and quantification of safety levels and the associated IEC 61508 code of practice for safety systems, we went on to look at how safety systems could be designed to address safety issues.
-We then ended the chapter by looking in some detail at particular designs of safety systems in terms of two-out-of-three voting systems, using standby systems and appropriate use of safety actuators and alarms.
+Having first looked at the definition and quantification of safety levels and the associated IEC 61,508 code of practice for safety systems, we went on to look at how safety systems could be designed to address safety issues.
+We then ended the chapter by looking in some detail at particular designs of safety system in terms of "two-out-of-three" voting systems, using standby systems and appropriate use of safety actuators and alarms.

-- 12.1.
-How is the reliability of a measurement system defined?
-What is the difference between quantifying reliability in quasi-absolute terms and quantifying it in probabilistic terms? - 12.2.
-Explain the rules for calculating the overall reliability of system components that are connected (a) in series with each other and (b) in parallel with each another. - 12.3.
-Discuss ways in which the reliability of measurement systems can be improved. - 12.4.
-How do mechanisms affecting the reliability of software differ from those affecting the reliability of mechanical and electrical system components? - 12.5.
-How can software reliability be quantified? - 12.6.
-Discuss some ways in which the reliability of software components within measurement systems can be improved. - 12.7.
-What are the principal duties of employers and employees with regard to safety?
-How do these impact the design and operation of measurement systems? - 12.8.
-Explain the following terms that are met in the design of safety systems: (a) two-out-of-three voting system and (b) standby system. - 12.9.
-The performance of a measuring instrument is monitored over a 1-year (365-day) period, and intervals between faults being recorded are as follows:
+- 11.1 How is the reliability of a measurement system defined?
+What is the difference between quantifying reliability in quasi-absolute terms and in quantifying it probabilistic terms? - 11.2 Explain the rules for calculating the overall reliability of system components that are connected - (a) in series with each other and - (b) in parallel with one another. - 11.3 Discuss ways in which the reliability of measurement systems can be improved. - 11.4 How do the mechanisms affecting the reliability of software differ from those affecting the reliability of mechanical and electrical system components? - 11.5 How can software reliability be quantified? - 11.6 Discuss some ways in which the reliability of software components within measurement systems can be improved.

+- 11.7 What are the principal duties of employers and employees with regard to safety?
+How do these impact on the design and operation of measurement systems? - 11.8 Explain the following terms that are met in the design of safety systems: - (a) two-out-of-three voting system, - (b) standby system. - 11.9 The performance of a measuring instrument is monitored over a 1-year (365 days) period and the intervals between faults being recorded are as follows:

-Calculate the mean time between failures.
+Calculate the mean-time-between-failures.

-12.10.
-The days on which an instrument failed were recorded over a 12-month period as follows (such that day 1 = January 1, day 32 = February 1, etc.):
+11.10 The days on which an instrument failed were recorded over a 12-month period as follows (such that day 1 = 1st Jan, day 32 = 1st Feb etc.):